hubertgrzeskowiak/puppet-docs/source/guides/style_guide.markdown

 ## 6. Quoting

-* All strings must be enclosed in single quotes, unless they contain variables, single quotes, or escaped characters not supported by single quoted strings
+* All strings must be enclosed in single quotes, unless they contain variables, single quotes, or escaped characters not supported by single quoted strings.
-* Quoting is optional when the string is an enumerable set of options (such as present/absent).
+* Quoting is optional when the string is an enumerable set of options, such as present/absent.
 * All variables must be enclosed in braces when interpolated in a string.
 For example:

 **Good:**